 Schengen area.
-See Entry and exit.
+See

 - Australia has a Consulate in Helsinki headed by an Honorary Consul.
 It provides limited consular assistance (not including visa and immigration services or the issue of passports).
 The Australian Embassy in Sweden provides full consular assistance to Australians in Finland.